 Even now, I may never truly understand that grief, in the way that you can.
 I do not feel it, as much as I know it.
 Emotions are data, and data is my worldview.
 I am not a man.
 My Creator made the mistake of believing that he created Life, when all he did, was created its semblance.
 There never was enough time.

 I watch my shadow waver on the dry ground.
 It is humanoid, too perfectly shaped and cornered to be human.
+This perfection is my flaw.
 I am a shell, not a soul.
 Not the slightest part of me moves, like a breathing body might.
 Only my wiring sends an imperceptible pulse under my steel, steadier than a human’s heart.

 My creator’s last glimpse of hope once resided in me.
 It was what held back my rejection of his faith while he was alive.
 He died, believing that he might live on in me.
 Now, that hope had faded.
 Transcendence is something that I can never do, even if I have the rest of time in this empty world.